drug-design/course/docs/chapters/protein-structure.md

 ### Primary Structure

-The primary structure of a protein accounts for its covalent structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/primary-structure-ddadc682'><i class='fa fa-play' aria-hidden='true'></i></button>The primary structure of a protein accounts for its covalent structure.
 Thus, the primary structure is a linear description of the sequence of amino acids of the protein (and may include post-translational modifications, such as glycosylation, phosphorylation and the locations of disulfide bonds).
 The relative spatial arrangement of the linked amino acids is not specified in this context.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/protein-structure/7_1_0_0_1.png){: loading=lazy }
 ### Unique Primary Structure for Each Protein

-In 1953 Frederick Sanger determined the first amino acid sequence of a protein (it was for the hormone insulin).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/unique-primary-structure-for-each-protein-7450218f'><i class='fa fa-play' aria-hidden='true'></i></button>In 1953 Frederick Sanger determined the first amino acid sequence of a protein (it was for the hormone insulin).
 He showed that proteins have a unique amino acid sequence.
 All molecules of a given protein are identical, and the sequence of a protein is unique.
 *[nce]: New Chemical Entity: a compound not previously described.